Felix-Nilsson/gpt-internship/README.md

 ## 📋 Description

-Sahlgrenska AI Hjälp is designed with three users in mind:
+Medicinsk AI-Hjälp is designed with three users in mind:

 * Medical Staff: doctors, nurses
 * Patients, caretakers of patients